Parts of Speech

 Adverbs

 Adverbs describe or modify verbs, adjectives, and sometimes other adverbs.
-They give us more information about when, where, how, why, to what extent, how often something happened.
-We have different types of adverbs, such as place, manner, degree, frequency, etc. Here are some examples:
+They give us more information about when, where, how, why, to what extent, or how often something happens.
+We have different types of adverbs, such as adverbs of place, manner, degree, frequency, etc. Here are some examples:

 • slowly